The early hours of Thursday, May 23, 1918, cling to your skin. Your body pushes against the heavy, muggy air as beads of sweat surface on your brow.

 The Search Continues

-The legend of the Axeman of New Orleans continues to incite curiosity, but its important to remember the faces and facts behind the case.
+The legend of the Axeman of New Orleans continues to incite curiosity, but it’s important to remember the faces and facts behind the case.

 Have you heard the story of the New Orleans Axeman before?
 Let us know in the comments!